 Faculty / Staff Resources

-Welcome to the Career Services web site for faculty and staff.
-We value the important role you play here at the University of Scranton and appreciate the significance of the impact you have on our students.
+Welcome to the Center for Career Development web site for faculty and staff.
+We value the important role you play here at The University of Scranton and appreciate the significance of the impact you have on our students.
 We created this web site for you to use as a quick reference to career related information for your own use or that of the students.
 If you have any questions or would like to talk with anyone of us, please call 941-7640.
 Thank you!

-Frank Gilmartin, Assistant Director, Career Information Specialist - email
+Alyssa Charney, Career Development & Information Specialist - email

 Location: Ciszek Hall, Mulberry Street, Scranton, PA